ChrisChinchilla/Chip-Shop/_concepts/free.md

 title: Free
 ---

-Certain events and personalities will allow you to build a product or staff for free.
-In this case, initial resource costs do not need to be paid for the round after they enter play, they will need to be paid for in subsequent rounds.
+Certain events and personalities allow you to undertake an action for 'free'.
+This means you may place a spare staff counter onto a board space or card before every other players token.